Skip to main content

 rocrate add workflow -l galaxy sort-and-change-case.ga

 Now the workflow has a type of ["File", "SoftwareSourceCode", "ComputationalWorkflow"] and points to a ComputerLanguage entity that represents the Galaxy workflow language.
-Also, the workflow is listed as the crate's mainEntity (see the Workflow RO-Crate profile).
+Also, the workflow is listed as the crate's mainEntity (this is required by the Workflow RO-Crate profile, a subtype of RO-Crate which provides extra specifications for workflow metadata).

 To add workflow testing metadata to the crate: